paulirish/sample-devtools-theme-extension/README.md

 Then publish to the web store.
 Please add ["devtools theme"](https://chrome.google.com/webstore/search-extensions/devtools%20theme) to the name so people can easily find them!

+Additionally, I would recommend looking at what's happening at [zero-base-themes](https://github.com/mauricecruz/zero-base-themes), which is creating a platform for DevTools theming.
+Looks great!

 <a href="https://chrome.google.com/webstore/detail/rainbow-devtools-theme/bafncadmgpabpojoohpejlmdbligjjlb">
 ![image](https://f.cloud.github.com/assets/39191/1788824/351e1230-693f-11e3-80fe-39535b7abaef.png)
 </a>